raahulpc/Travego_Travellers/README.md

 ● Insert data in these tables

-image
+**

-● Retrieve the data from these tables based on the requirements mentioned below
+Retrieve the data from these tables based on the requirements mentioned below**

 a.
 Create a schema named Travego and create the tables mentioned above with the mentioned column names.
 Also, declare the relevant datatypes for each feature/column in the dataset.